There are 26 student associations at Rennes School of Business

 They aim to share their interest and the opportunities in these sectors both recreationally and professionally.

-Events: themed after-works based on pop culture (Harry Potter, Disney, etc.), introduction to board games; promotion of e-sport, laser game/paintball game.
+Events: themed after-work meet-ups based on pop culture (Harry Potter, Disney, etc.), introduction to board games; promotion of e-sport, laser game/paintball game.

 BDE – le Bureau Des Elèves (The Student Office)